uki00a/awesome-fresh/README.md

 - [fresh-seo](https://github.com/xstevenyung/fresh-seo) - The fastest way :zap: to create sitemap and robots.txt in your Deno Fresh project :lemon:
 <!--lint enable awesome-list-item-->
 - [TSX Tabler Icons](https://github.com/hashrock/tabler-icons-tsx) - Easy to use Tabler Icons in your Fresh app.
 Just import the icons.
+- [react-icons](https://react-icons.deno.dev/) - React icons for deno Fresh contains more than 30 000 SVG.

 ## Frameworks

 The following frameworks provide Fresh integration.